Salma Hayek Takes A Tequila Shot In A Bikini And Coverup

 "Take one or two for me," teased a fourth, concluding the comment with a number of emoji including a fire symbol and a heart-eye face.

-This was not the first time this week that Salma has wowed her fans with vignettes from her tropical holiday, and yesterday dropped jaws after showing off an underwater handstand, per The Inquisitr.
+This was not the first time this week that Salma has wowed her fans with vignettes from her tropical holiday, and yesterday, she dropped jaws after showing off an underwater handstand, per The Inquisitr.